 If you’d like to understand the GDPR further, enrol on our GDPR Foundation Training Course.

-Available in classroom, Live Online and distance learning formats, this one-day course will give you a comprehensive introduction to the GDPR and a practical understanding of the implications and legal requirements for organisations.
+This one-day course gives you a comprehensive introduction to the GDPR and a practical understanding of the implications and legal requirements for organisations.